guardianproject/lildebi/README.txt

 http://packages.debian.org/unstable/cdebootstrap

-cdebootstrap is downloaded directly from Debian, extracted, and then tar-bzipped into the included tarball assets/cdebootstrap.tar.bz2.
+cdebootstrap is downloaded directly from Debian, extracted, and then tar'ed into the included tarball assets/cdebootstrap.tar.
 See external/cdebootstrap/Makefile for details.